Michelle Harvey

 Michelle Louise Harvey (born in Brisbane) is an Australian forensic scientist specialising in forensic entomology (use of insects in the investigation of crimes).
-Her research uses insect DNA to identify maggots, which helps in estimating the time since death.
-Harvey has published widely on her research and been a guest speaker at many conferences.
-She is active in the promotion of science through public speaking engagements and the media.
+Her research utilizes insect DNA to identify maggots, which aids in estimating the time since death.
+Harvey has published extensively on her research and has been a guest speaker at numerous conferences.
+She is also active in promoting science through public speaking engagements and media appearances.

 Career

 Harvey completed her PhD / Master of Forensic Science degree in 2006 at the Centre for Forensic Science at the University of Western Australia (UWA) and graduated in March 2007.
 From 2006 to 2012 she was a senior lecturer in forensic biology at the University of Portsmouth, researching molecular relationships between forensically important Calliphoridae.
 She has since returned to Australia to continue her research at Deakin University, Geelong.